Gabriel Moreno Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.9 K/9, which ranks 12th in the league.
+- The Cardinals pitching staff ranks 12th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Cardinals' 4.34 team ERA ranks 16th among all league pitching staffs.
+- The Cardinals have a 4.44 team ERA that ranks 17th across all league pitching staffs.

-- Cardinals pitchers combine to rank 12th in baseball in home runs surrendered (17 total, 1.1 per game).
+- Cardinals pitchers combine to give up 19 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- Flaherty (1-1 with a 1.76 ERA and 13 strikeouts in 15 1/3 innings pitched) makes the start for the Cardinals, his fourth of the season.
+- Montgomery makes the start for the Cardinals, his fourth of the season.
+He is 2-1 with a 2.45 ERA and 17 strikeouts in 18 1/3 innings pitched.

-- In his last outing on Wednesday against the Colorado Rockies, the right-hander threw 5 1/3 innings, allowing one earned run while surrendering five hits.
+- In his most recent time out on Thursday against the Pittsburgh Pirates, the left-hander threw 6 1/3 innings, allowing two earned runs while surrendering six hits.

-- The 27-year-old has put up a 1.76 ERA and 7.6 strikeouts per nine innings across three games this season, while giving up a batting average of .184 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.